Josh Hill (fighter)

-Josh Hill (born November 24, 1986) is a Canadian mixed martial artist who competes in the Bantamweight division.
-He currently fights for Bellator MMA.
-In the past he has competed for the WSOF, RXF, TKO Major League MMA, the Score Fighting Series and Aggression MMA.
+Josh Hill (born November 24, 1986) is a Canadian mixed martial artist who competes in the Bantamweight division of Oktagon MMA.
+Hill competed for such promotions as Bellator MMA, the World Series of Fighting (WSOF), Real Xtreme Fighting (RXF), and TKO Major League MMA.
 Hill also appeared on Season 18 of The Ultimate Fighter.

 Background

 Hill was born in Hamilton, Ontario, Canada.
 He started training martial arts at age 20 and took his first professional MMA fight three years later.

 Mixed martial arts career

 Regional MMA

 Josh Hill took his first fight on two weeks notice and won by second-round TKO.

 His fifth pro fight was for the Aggression MMA Bantamweight title.
 He won the championship with a unanimous decision victory over then undefeated Diego Wilson (5-0).

 The Ultimate Fighter

 Starting his career undefeated, with 8 professional wins, Hill was accepted onto Season 18 of The Ultimate Fighter with Ronda Rousey and Miesha Tate.

 The first episode of the show featured an elimination bout to get into the fighter house.
 Hill earned his place in the house by winning a majority decision over Patrick Holohan.
 He lost his quarterfinal bout by unanimous decision to Mike Wooten and was eliminated from the tournament.